dbratell/goodreadslibrarianaddon/README.md

   language select because if you work on a language specific group of books, scrolling that dropdown takes too long.

-* Compacted the author edit page a bit to reduce the amount of scrolling needed to get to the save button.
+* Compacts the author edit page a bit to reduce the amount of scrolling needed to get to the save button.